brookshelley/brookshelley/content/posts/2021-10-01-september.md

 ## Books

+**The Word for World is Forest**

+An interesting take on colonization, and how destructive humanity can be.

 **Unconquerable Sun**

 I'm not too familiar with Alexander the Great but I enjoyed this book quite a bit.
 It was long, but never felt like a slog.
 Quite a few rad space battles and exploits.